kensnyder/poly-crypto/README.md

 ## Project Goals

-1. APIs that work exactly the same on NodeJS and PHP 7.1+ (and 8.0+)
+1. APIs that work exactly the same on NodeJS and PHP 7.2+ (and 8.0+)
 2. Package for Node that can be used on serverless functions without external C bindings
 3. Two-way symmetric encryption with a key or with password and salt
 4. Password hashing
-5. Support ESM with tree shaking; support CommonJS; Typescript
+5. Support ESM with tree shaking; support CommonJS; Written in TypeScript

 ## Installation